defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 "hello,proc,whoami,list,info,services,netsat,ipconfig"
 ```

-Unfortunately, none of the commands appeared to be very useful, and I wasn't getting anywhere attempting to perform different injection attacks in the process of enumerating...
+Unfortunately, none of the commands appeared to be useful, and I wasn't getting anywhere attempting to perform different injection attacks in the process of enumerating...

 ```bash
 ➜  HACKBACK curl -X GET http://10.10.10.128:6666/hello